 PTA UK is here to help your PTA get off to a flying start.
 Schools and parents that become members are supported with step by step guidance through starting a PTA.

-Take a look at the benefits of joining (including support with starting your PTA), request our Start-up information or call our Member Support Line on 0300 123 5460, Monday to Friday, 9am to 5pm.
+Take a look at the benefits of joining, request more information or call our Member Support Team on 0300 123 5460, Monday to Friday, 9am to 5pm.